jalik/meteor-jalik-mangopay/README.md

 This package is not official, it's a personal work but you can use it freely.

-**This is currently a WORK IN PROGRESS, so expect it to contain bugs and lack features**.
+**This project is deprecated since the official SDK for NodeJS has been released by MangoPay, please use the official [MangoPay NodeJS SDK](https://github.com/Mangopay/mangopay2-nodejs-sdk)** to have the latest features and security fixes.

 ### Installation